But how is rosé Champagne made?

 The second method involves allowing grape musts to be in contact with the skins for just a few hours.
 The skins not only impart their color into the wine but some flavor and aromatics as well.
 This method often produces wine with a deep pink color and stronger flavor profiles.

-So whether you’re celebrating a special occasion, excited that it’s finally the weekend or looking for a special bottle for Valentine’s Day grab a rosé Champagne.
+So whether it’s a celebration or you’re excited that it’s finally the weekend grab a rosé Champagne.
 Here are some of our recommended finds.

 H. Blin NV Rosé de Saignée Edition Limitée Extra-Brut Pinot Meunier (Champagne); $96, 94 points.
 The color of this limited-edition production is darker than many rosés, the product of skin contact rather than adding red wine.
 The color also heralds the richness of the wine, with its several years of bottle aging.
 Toast comes through the red fruits and the well-balanced acidity.
 Drink now.
 Soilair Selection.
 Editors’ Choice. —Roger Voss